MarlinFirmware/MarlinDocumentation/_development/configuration.md

 Homing speed for use in auto home and auto bed leveling.
 These values may be set to the fastest speeds your machine can achieve.
 Homing and probing speeds are constrained by the current max feedrate and max acceleration settings.

 {% alert warning %}
 Setting these values too high may result in reduced accuracy and/or skipped steps.
+Reducing acceleration may help to achieve higher top speeds.
 {% endalert %}

 ***